SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 To better understand the cause of the war, we must first understand the geopolitical situation at the time -- a time of growing alliances and tensions.
 In 1817, the fear of warfare led Germany to form "a military alliance with Austria-Hungary, to which Italy was added in 1882." (citation).
-This alliance led to the creation of another; France allied with Russia out of
+This alliance led to the creation of another; faced by this new threat, France allied with Russia.
+England then joined this

 Threatened by this alliance, the French formed their own